raspberrypilearning/quiz-time/en/step_6.md

 ### Show the first question

-The first item in your list is at index `0`
+The first item in your list is at index `0`.

 --- task ---

-Find the `// Display first question` comment
+Find the `// Display first question` comment.

-Show the first question
+Show the first question.

 --- code ---
 ---